Shaillaja/Shaillaja_Ravi/README.md

 Currently, I'm student and an aspiring **Software Developer** [LinkedIn](https://www.linkedin.com/in/shaillaja-ravi-9ab0642a9/)!

-- 🎯 Passionate about building real-time applications web development.
+- 🎯 Passionate about building real-time applications, web development.
-- 📚 Currentle learning Python, C#, Swift and Database management.
+- 📚 Currently learning Python, C#, Swift and Database management.
 - 🚀 Working on projects like a **Password Manager** , **Flask-app for User Login** and various other projects.